ani03sha/redquark/content/blog/aem/day-04-setup-aem-dev-environment.md

 This is an empty module.
 Its only job is to combine all the maven modules and deploy them on AEM as a single package.

 ### root
-The root module of the AEM project is the parent of all the modules we discussed above.
+The root (or parent) module of the AEM project is the parent of all the modules we discussed above.
 It defines configurations specifying all the child modules, default AEM login credentials dependencies and plugins.

 ```xml
 <modules>